Date of Degree

 Copyright 2006 Dong Wei

 Wei, Dong.
-"A univariate decomposition method for higher-order reliability analysis and design optimization." dissertation, University of Iowa, 2006.
+"A univariate decomposition method for higher-order reliability analysis and design optimization."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2006.